KILTprotocol/docs/docs/sdk/1-workshop/02-overview.md

 - A credential has a certain type (CTYPE);
 - Obtaining a credential is a multiple-step process that involves a <span class="label-role claimer">claimer</span> - such as a citizen who makes a claim about themselves - and an <span class="label-role attester">attester</span> - such as a government agency that certifies this claim.
 A <span class="label-role verifier">verifier</span> - such as a government officer - will later on check the validity of the credential.

-OK, let's start by generating KILT `Attester` account, and then we'll go on and create a claim.
+OK, let's start by generating KILT <span class="label-role attester">attester</span> account, and then we'll go on and create a claim.